multiOTP/multiotp/readme_4.3.2.5.txt

 - multiotp.php             : command line tool (merge of the header and the class, external files also included)
 - multiotp.class.php       : the main file, it is the class itself, external files are already included
 - multiotp.server.php      : the web service file (the class is already merged in the file, external files also included)
-- check.multiotp.class.php : PHP script to validate some multiOTP(r) functionalities
+- check.multiotp.class.php : PHP script to validate some multiOTP functionalities
 - md5.js                   : encryption JS library used by multiotp.server.php
 - test-tokens.csv          : provisioning file of test tokens
 + oath subfolder           : contains provisioning files for oath test tokens